What is a VERA?

 - 1.5 percent of your high-3 average salary multiplied by service up to 5 years,

 plus 1.75 percent of your high-3 average salary multiplied by service between 5 and 10 years,

 plus 2 percent of your high-3 average salary multiplied by service over 10 years.

-- The commencing date of your annuity is the first day of the month following retirement; if you retire on the 1st, 2nd, or 3rd day of a month, your annuity begins the following day.
+- The commencing date of your annuity is the first day of the month following retirement; if you retire on the 1st, 2nd, or 3rd day of a month; your annuity begins the following day.

 EXCEPTION — FERS transferees with a CSRS component will have their annuity consist of a CSRS and a FERS portion.
 An employee who retires before age 55 will have the CSRS portion of the payable annuity reduced by one-sixth of one percent for each full month he/she is under age 55 (that is, 2 percent per year).
 No reduction will be applied to the FERS component of the annuity.
 Employees who were previously under CSRS but who transferred to FERS will receive credit for either the amount of sick leave at the time they transferred to FERS, or at the time of retirement—whichever is less.
 The remaining balance will be credited toward the FERS portion.

 Where can I go to get an estimate of my annuity?